ibpsa/project1-wp-2-1-cim-gis/content/Home.md

  for district energy simulations can be recognized as some of the outputs for this work package.

-How to cite this page: xxx.xxxx.xxxxx
+How to cite this page: BauSIM-Paper

-Disclaimer: xxx xxx xxxx